tkvy4/devops/README.md

 # devops

-Jenkinsfile is the script executed by Jenkins piepline It will :
+Jenkinsfile is the script executed by Jenkins pipeline It will :
-- load variables from variables.groovy
+- build and run the container with the help of deploy-playbook.yml
-- use Dockerfile to build and run the Docker container
+- install the packages and services in the container with the help of jira-playbook.yml

-jira-playbook.yml is the main Ansible playbook for Jira installation inventory.ini defines where to run the Ansible playbook
+jira-playbook.yml is the main Ansible playbook for Jira installation

-They both load variables from jira.yml
+Variables are loaded from jira.yml, this should be the only file to update